The Complete Guide to Ebook Distribution

-D2D distributes to all the major ebook stores and library distributors, except Google Play and Bibliotheca.
+D2D distributes to all the major ebook stores and library distributors, except Google Play.
 Payments are sent monthly via Paypal, Payoneer, direct deposit or check.

 Smashwords was the first aggregator, and market leader until Draft2Digital took over.
 While their distribution outlets and royalties are similar to Draft2Digital’s, their website design, interface and conversion tools offer a less enjoyable user experience.
 Read more about the difference between Smashwords and D2D here.

 PublishDrive is the newest aggregator on the block.
-On top distribution to all the major stores (including Google Play, which you can’t reach directly, nor through Draft2Digital or Smashwords), they specialize in international distribution and have many additional stores in Eastern Europe.
+On top distribution to all the major stores (including Google Play, which you can’t reach through Draft2Digital), they specialize in international distribution and have many additional stores in Eastern Europe.
 They have opened up new foreign markets that weren’t previously available to indie authors.

 PublishDrive is the only aggregator who doesn’t offer free ISBNs as part of their distribution offer.
 Instead, they developed PUI (PublishDrive’s Unique Identifier) which is globally accepted in stores and libraries they distribute to.

-Streetlib is another “international distributor” with a particularly strong presence in Western and Southern Europe, and Latin America.
-They also distribute to all the major e-retailers (including Google Play).
-While they've been around for over 10 years, they've been making a foray into the UK and American markets more recently.
+Streetlib is another “international distributor” with a strong presence, particularly in Western and Southern Europe, and Latin America.
+They also distribute to all the major e-retailers (including Google Play), and have recently been focusing on some more "emerging" areas of the world like MENA and Africa.

 XinXii is a German distributor, despite what their Chinese name might suggest.
 While their user interface is far from optimal, they can open up new foreign distribution channels.
 That said, XinXii is known to be slow in updating and removing titles, as well as in their customer support.